Barnacle (parking)

 The Barnacle is a device that a parking enforcement officer attaches to a vehicle's windshield to prevent a driver from operating the vehicle until they resolve a parking violation.
 It attaches to a windshield using suction cups, but unlike a wheel clamp, does not physically prevent a vehicle from moving.

 Description

 The Barnacle is a bright yellow, 20 lb piece of plastic that adheres to a windshield with 750 lb-f of force.
-It is equipped with an alarm that sounds if the vehicle is moved, and it has a keypad to input an unlock code so that the owner, after settling their parking violation, can release the device and drive away.
+It is equipped with an alarm that sounds if the vehicle is moved, and it has a keypad to input an unlock code so that the owner, after settling the parking violation, can release the device and drive away.
 It was introduced in 2016 by a company also named Barnacle, who envisioned drivers either delivering a deactivated Barnacle device to its owner or by using a ridesharing company to deliver it.
 Parking officials in Allentown, Pennsylvania and Fort Lauderdale, Florida were early testers of the Barnacle devices.